beameio/beame-oidc-ad-provider/README.md

 `WARNING:` This provider will only work in `Windows` because of the node-sspi dependency

 ## Active directory
 This provider integrates to active directory by using SSPI.
-This makes it only run on windows, but also allows a SSO kind of experience in a windows enterprise network.
+It makes the project only run on windows, but it also allows an SSO experience in a windows enterprise network.
 This is archieved by the usage of the module node-sspi (https://github.com/abbr/nodesspi https://www.npmjs.com/package/node-sspi)

 ## OpenId Connect
 The openid provider is accomplished by the usage of the module oidc-provider (https://github.com/panva/node-oidc-provider/tree/v5.x https://www.npmjs.com/package/oidc-provider)